jbowes/repl/content/strategies-for-asynchronous-apis.md

 Pretending that the API is still synchronous, and defering expensive work, is often the best option for retrofitting existing APIS, as you can keep the same interface.

+## Option 2: Block and de-duplicate

+Use idempotence to de-duplicate (link to other post)

+good for retrofitting.

-## Option 2: Resources with status
+## Option 3: Resources with status

 ref: kubernetes and watson api guidelines

 resources first: import resource
 *or* status field on thing in question.

-## Option 3: Job specific resources
+## Option 4: Job specific resources

 The dangerous allure of 202 and Location